jmfernandez/llm-autodocs/README.md

 ```

 Any of these alternatives will run in the root of your project and include all tracked .py files.
-By default it uses `gpt-3.5-turbo`.
+By default it uses `gpt-3.5-turbo` on OpenAI.

 You will be prompted to review the files affected before continuing.